Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 ```

 ## Data provisioning
 The data format for VFL is different from regular FL.
-That is why each of our examples contains its own script for uploading training data.
+That is why each of our examples contains its own script for uploading training and validation data.

 > Note: This will split the data such that each contributor owns its portion of the features and the host owns only the labels (except for the Bank Marketing Prediction example).

 ### CCFRAUD
 Please follow the steps in [CCFRAUD - Run a job to download and store the dataset in each silo](../real-world-examples/ccfraud.md#run-a-job-to-download-and-store-the-dataset-in-each-silo).
 You will need to have your Kaggle credentials stored in a key vault, as explained in that same page linked above.
+You will also need to adjust the `--example` argument to "CCFRAUD_VERTICAL".

 ### BANK_MARKETING